TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/Introduction.rst

     * A slug only contains characters which are allowed within URLs.
 Spaces, commas and other special characters are converted to a fallback character.
     * A slug is always lower-cased.
     * A slug is unicode-aware.
+    * Slugs must be separated by one or more character like "/", "-", "_" and "&".
+      Regular characters like letters should not be used as separators for better readability.

 .. note::

     Until TYPO3 v9 routing for TYPO3 was done by using extensions such as `realURL` or `coolURI`.
-    In contrast to concepts within RealURL of "URL segments", a slug is a segment of a URL, but it does not have to be separated by slashes.
-Therefore, a slug can contain slashes.
+    In contrast to concepts within RealURL of "URL segments", a slug is a segment of a URL.
+    Slugs should be separated by slashes, but this is not a strict requirement.
+    Therefore a slug of a record may contain slashes.
+    However the risk of conflicts is higher when using slashes within slugs.
+For example unrelated page hierarchies and records could have slugs forming the same URL path.

 Routing in TYPO3